parvathivarma/Data_viz/Data Product/README.md

 * The segregation or the grouping in this visual is done on the basis of CPI, which is redundant as it can be easily seen from the x-axis.
 The color coding is not needed for this repetitive categories.

 ![Screenshot](https://user-images.githubusercontent.com/32223677/33367446-7abd9b0c-d4a3-11e7-98c9-c8024f7cfac3.png)

+**Day 7:**

+* **Activity 1:** Relating all the visualization together to create a story out of it.

+* **Activity 2:** Created different groups based on continents.
+This helped us in showing a trend that the corruption is prevalent in the regions of Asia, Africa and South America.
+This helped in narrowing down the result to better support the story and the claim.

+**Day 8-10:** Finalizing everything and drafting everything in a document.
+This document is really helpful to see how this  project moved from the beginning till the end.
+This document is a guide on what is done in this project and all the information regarding the chain of thoughts the team had during the course of creation of this project.

 ### IV.
 Final Data Product:
 #### Visualization 1: Perception matches Reality